Toilet Leaking from Tank to Bowl? Do This!

 These are the steps to follow:

-1. Turn off Water to the Toilet
+1. Turn off the Water to the Toilet

 • Flush the toilet and hold the flushing lever down to remove as much water as possible from the tank.